-Victoria’s Secret Model Shanina Shaik Says The Show Is Cancelled This Year
+Victoria’s Secret Model Shanina Shaik Says The Show Is Canceled This Year

 Victoria’s Secret Fashion Show fans may be in for a big disappointment.
 One of the brand’s models, Shanina Shaik, says that the 2019 lingerie show won’t be happening.
-The Australian model told The Daily Mail that amidst a cultural shift, the show won’t be appearing on TV screens for the first time in 24 years.
+The Australian model told the Daily Mail that amidst a cultural shift, the show won’t be appearing on TV screens for the first time in 24 years.

 “Unfortunately, the Victoria’s Secret show won’t be happening this year,” she said.

-The 28-year-old is disappointed by the news.
+The 28-year-old added that she is disappointed by the news.

 “It’s something I’m not used to because every year around this time I’m training like an angel,” Shaik said.

-But although the show might be paused, for the time being, she added that she has no doubt the brand is working on a way to reach the masses in the future.
+Although the show might be paused, for the time being, she added that she has no doubt the brand is working on a way to reach the masses in the future.

 “But I’m sure in the future something will happen which I’m pretty sure about,” she said.
 “I’m sure they’re trying to work on branding and new ways to do the show because it’s the best show in the world.”

-Fans were first disappointed in May on hearing that the fashion show wouldn’t be airing on network TV any longer after the infamous brand faced widespread protests and criticism for its portrayal of women.
+Fans were first disappointed in May on hearing that the fashion show wouldn’t be airing on network TV any longer after the popular brand faced widespread protests and criticism for its portrayal of women.

 “Fashion is a business of change.
 We must evolve and change to grow.
-With that in mind, we have decided to re-think the traditional Victoria’s Secret Fashion Show,” said CEO of L Brands, the company that owns Victoria’s Secret, Leslie Wexner.
+With that in mind, we have decided to re-think the traditional Victoria’s Secret Fashion Show,” said Leslie Wexner, CEO of Victoria’s Secret parent company L Brands.
 “Going forward we don’t believe network television is the right fit.”

 Now, it seems as if the show won’t be happening at all.